getify/You-Dont-Know-JS/up & going/ch2.md

 Bottom line: to understand what `this` points to, you have to examine how the function in question was called.
 It will be one of those four ways just shown, and that will then answer what `this` is.

-**Note:** For more information about `this`, see the first two chapters of the *"this & Object Prototypes"* title of this book series.
+**Note:** For more information about `this`, see the first two chapters of the *this & Object Prototypes* title of this series.

 ## Prototypes

 The prototype mechanism in JavaScript is quite complicated.
 We will only glance at it here.
-You will want to spend plenty of time on the last three chapters of the *"this & Object Prototypes"* title of this book series to get all the details down.
+You will want to spend plenty of time on the last three chapters of the *this & Object Prototypes* title of this series to get all the details down.

 When you reference a property on an object, if that property doesn't exist, JavaScript will automatically use that object's internal prototype reference to find another object to look for the property on.
 You could think of this almost as a fallback if the property is missing.